droveda/oauth2-openidconnect-course/NOTES06.md

 * What's in the JWT?
 * Client Authentication methods
   * Until now we have used client secret as a mechanism for client authentication, and it's by far the most widly used client authentication mechanism.
 However, it may not actually be the most secure mechanism for all scenarios.
-Okta has made some changes to include public keyprivate key as part of the client authentication **(TODO test this with Azure Microsoft Entra ID)**
+Okta has made some changes to include public key private key as part of the client authentication **(TODO test this with Azure Microsoft Entra ID)**
 * Other Titbits

 ## JWT